pelrun/uf2loader/README.md

 ```

 ## Technical Implementation Notes
+### Bootloader detection/size management
+As the RP2040 does not have a mechanism for write protecting flash regions, the bootloader can be accidentally corrupted by the application if it writes to the same area.
+Devs can add the ability to detect the bootloader and it's size at runtime and therefore know exactly how much flash is available to be used.

+To do this, read the 8 bytes at the very end of the flash area.
+This consists of a 32-bit magic number (`0xe98cc638`) at XIP_BASE+0x1ffff8, and the start address of the bootloader at XIP_BASE+0x1ffffc.
+The application is free to write anywhere below this address.

 ### Flash Update Mechanism
 The bootloader implements a safe update mechanism with the following features: